Introduction

 The Commonwealth War Cemetery (also called the Kandy War Cemetery/ Pitakande Military Cemetery) lies around 1.5 kilometers away from the entrance to the Royal Botanical Garden.

-Kandy War Cemetery is officially open every day between 07 AM – 04 PM but in practice, your & BEYOND guide will always ring ahead.
+Kandy War Cemetery is officially open every day between 07 AM and 04 PM, but in practice, your & BEYOND guide will always ring ahead.

 Lankatilaka Vihara Temple – Places to visit in Kandy

 Located at Udunuwara Hiyarapitiya village of Kandy.
-It was constructed as a four-story building that stood eighty feet high and sits on an uneven rock bed overlooking the Hantane mountain range.
+It was constructed as a four-story building that stood eighty feet high and sat on an uneven rock bed overlooking the Hantane mountain range.
 King Buwanekabahu IV built this temple in 1344 AD.
-The King’s Chief Minister Senalankadhikara was entrusted to carry out the construction work of this temple.
+The King’s Chief Minister, Senalankadhikara, was entrusted to carry out the construction work of this temple.

 Gadaladenyia Vihara – Places to visit in Kandy

-Gadaladenyia Vihara is an ancient Buddhist temple situated in Pilimathalawa, Kandy.
-It is considered one of the largest rock temples in Sri Lanka.
+Gadaladeniya Viharaya is an ancient Buddhist temple situated in Pilimathalawa, Kandy.

 Embekka Devalaya

-The Embekka Devalaya (Embekke or Embekka) Temple is situated in an area known as Udunuwara in the Kandy district.
+The Embekka Devalaya (also known as Embekke or Embekka) Temple is situated in the area of Udunuwara in the Kandy district.

 Bahiravokanda Vihara Buddha Statue

 The temple on the hill of Bahirawakanda, called the Sri Maha Bodhi Viharaya, is most well-known to tourists for its giant Buddha statue, which can be seen from almost any point in the city of Kandy, just 2 km from the Temple of the Tooth Relic.
-This beautifully sculptured white Buddha statue was built in 1972.
-Standing at 88 feet, it is considered one of the biggest Buddha statues in Sri Lanka.Galmaduwa Viharaya
+Standing at 88 feet, it is considered one of the largest Buddha statues in Sri Lanka.Galmaduwa Viharaya

-The Galmaduwa Temple is a temple with strange architecture situated in Kalapura village, on Kundasala Road.
-This 125-year-old temple was built by the reign of King Keerthi Sri Rajasinghe (the last king of Kandy), this temple is known for its stunning roof artwork and architecture that amalgamates Piyo rocks and seems vividly similar to a Hindu Kovil.
+The Galmaduwa Temple is a temple with strange architecture situated in Kalapura village, on the Kundasala Road.
+This 125-year-old temple was built during the reign of King Keerthi Sri Rajasinghe (the last king of Kandy).
+Additionally, this temple is renowned for its stunning roof artwork and architecture, which seamlessly combines Piyo rocks and bears a striking resemblance to a Hindu Kovil.

 Degaldoruwa Raja Maha Viharaya

-The Degaldoruwa Raja Maha Viharaya is situated in a village called Amunugama 7 km from Kandy city.
+The Degaldoruwa Raja Maha Viharaya is situated in a village called Amunugama, 7 km from Kandy city.
 It was built in 1771 AD by King Rajadi Rajasinha and was initiated during the reign of his elder brother King Kirti Sri Rajasinha [1747-1782 AD].
-This is considered a Cave Temple with Kandyan era Paintings and Architecture.
+This is considered a cave temple featuring Kandyan-era Paintings and Architecture.

 Anyone traveling through Kandy can reach the Degaldoruwa Viharaya via the road over the Lewella Bridge or by turning off at Nattarampota along the Kundasale Road.